BusStopApp/Privacy/README.md

-# Privacy Policy
+# Boston Bus Tracker Privacy Policy

-## 1. Introduction
+## Privacy Policy

-Thank you for using our Bus Arrival Time Inquiry application!
-We are committed to protecting your privacy and ensuring the proper handling of your personal information.
-Please read this Privacy Policy carefully before using the application to understand how we collect and use information.
+Welcome to Boston Bus Tracker.
+This privacy policy aims to help you understand how we collect, use, share, and protect your information.
+We value your privacy and are committed to safeguarding your information.
+Please read this policy carefully to understand how we handle your data.

+## Developer Information

+**Developer**: Boston Bus Tracker Team
+**Company**: Boston Bus Tracker Inc.
+**Contact Email**: wuchaoyu122@gmail.com

-## 2. Information Collection
+## Data Collection and Usage

-### 2.1 Provided Information
-When using our application, you are only required to provide your device ID.
-No other personal or device information is necessary.

-### 2.2 Automatically Collected Information
-Our application does not automatically collect any personal or device information other than the device ID.
+We do not collect any personal information.
+The only data we collect is the device ID for the purpose of displaying advertisements.

-##3.
-Use of Information
-We only use the device ID you provide to deliver, maintain, and improve our application.
-This information will never be used to identify your personal identity.

-## 4. Information Sharing
-We will never sell, lease, or share your personal or device information with third parties.
+## Device ID:

+- Purpose: Display relevant advertisements.
+- Collection Method: Automatically collects the device ID when you use the app.
+- Sharing: Shared with our advertising partners to serve ads.

-## 5. Security
+## Data Security Procedures

-We take appropriate security measures to protect your device ID from unauthorized access, use, or disclosure.
+We employ a variety of security technologies and procedures to help protect your device ID from unauthorized access, use, or disclosure.
+These measures include, but are not limited to:

+- Encryption: Encrypting the device ID during transmission.
+- Access Control: Restricting access to the device ID to employees and contractors who need it to provide our services.

-## 6. Cookies and Similar Technologies
+## Data Retention and Deletion Policy

-Our application does not use cookies or similar technologies to collect personal information.
+We retain the device ID only as long as necessary to fulfill the purpose of displaying advertisements.
+The device ID is retained for the duration of your use of the app and will be securely deleted once it is no longer needed or upon your request.

+## User Rights

+You have the right to request the deletion of your device ID.
+To exercise this right or if you have any privacy-related questions, please contact us at:

+Contact Email: wuchaoyu122@gmail.com

-## 7. Changes to Privacy Policy
+## Policy Updates
-We reserve the right to modify this Privacy Policy at any time.
-Any changes will be notified within the application and posted on this page before they take effect.

-## 8. Contact Us
+We may update this privacy policy from time to time.
+Updated policies will be notified through our website and app.
+Please review this policy periodically to stay informed about how we are protecting your data.

-If you have any questions or concerns about this Privacy Policy or your personal information, please contact us at:
+Thank you for using Boston Bus Tracker.
+If you have any questions or concerns about this privacy policy, please feel free to contact us.

-Email: wuchaoyu122@gmail.com
-Thank you for using our Bus Arrival Time Inquiry application!
+This privacy policy can be accessed via the following link in a standard browser without the need for any plugins or special programs:
+Boston Bus Tracker Privacy Policy

+Effective Date: May 21, 2024